How Kennewick Man has Impaled Rodney Meldrum’s Heartlanders

 “No Mazama ash was found in sediment around the skeleton, and believe me it is ubiquitous in younger sediments.
 Therefore, the skeleton if buried, went into a pit dug before the ash fell.” — Jim Chatters, June 10, 2020

-It is hard not to believe that Read is deliberately confusing Mazama ash with allophane, the weathered products of the ash which had washed down the soil profile (See Figure 4).
+Read is confusing Mazama ash with allophane, the weathered products of the ash which had washed down the soil profile (See Figure 4).
 Chatters’ clearly told Read Mazama ash was not attached to the bones.
 Allophane, a clay breakdown product derived from the weathering of Mazama ash, had washed down the soil profile from the Mazama layer and was found in the carbonate soil layer and some was still attached to the bones.
 However, this type of weathering happens wherever Mazama ash is found.
 It is a normal weathering process that occurs during soil formation the world over.
 It’s the reason why the clay content in soil goes up the deeper you dig.
 The presence of allophane attached to the skeleton, but not Mazama ash, confirms, yet again, the skeleton was buried before the Mazama eruption 7,700 years ago.

 David Read almost certainly makes this mistake because he had already concluded Kennewick Man was a Nephite.
 It was therefore essential to prove Kennewick Man and his X2a lineage were young enough to fit within the Book of Mormon time period, and that meant he could not have been buried before the Mazama eruption.